 Hair type can change over the course of time.
 And at extreme changes with an unexpected illness, stress, surgery and/or hormones.
 Shampoo & conditioner should be tailored specifically to each individual’s hair type as time progresses.

 Styling products are in a completely different realm than shampoo & conditioner.
-Switching between beauty lines with styling products create optimal benefits.
+Switching between beauty lines with styling products creates optimal benefits.
 Some days you may want to tame the main and other days, you may want to create voluminous curls.
-You may even want to switch up your hairstyle from day to night.
+You may even want to switch up your hairstyle from day tonight.